damadormoreno/swPeople/README.md

 # TalentoMobile Android Challenge 🚀

-idealista Android crew needs you!
+TalentoMobile Android crew needs you!
 We need a fellow to face our everyday challenges: new features, problem fixes, UI design, performance, security, backwards compatibility, testing...

 This repository contains a project ready to work with, but we need your help to build the next amazing features that will bring it to the next level, are you ready to go?